 Expert: Heavy metals from Smittys fire spread miles into community

-ROSELAND - Independent testing is confirming what many residents feared after the massive fire at Smitty’s Supply in Roseland: chemicals and metals from the blaze spread well beyond the facility
+ROSELAND - Independent testing is confirming what many residents feared after the massive fire at Smitty’s Supply in Roseland: chemicals and metals from the blaze spread well beyond the facility.

 Scott Smith, a nationally recognized contamination expert, says his first round of results shows elevated levels of heavy metals in soot samples collected as far as six miles away.